-Over the past 20 years, we’ve with numerous clients and development teams, using a wide array of CMS platforms.
+Over the past 20 years, we’ve partnered with numerous clients and development teams, using a wide array of CMS platforms.
 We’re always ready to support whatever technologies our clients need—but when asked, we often recommend WordPress.

 IOP is focused on creating bespoke websites—we don’t use off-the-shelf templates with predetermined areas to fill in.
 (Those are great, inexpensive —if limited—options for a simple first website.)
 There are many factors which drive our client-specific development recommendations, but for projects of the right scale and complexity, here’s why we choose WordPress over similar platforms:

-8 Reasons to Use WordPress
+8 Reasons We Use WordPress

 Ease of use.
 If non-technical people will be managing the site and maintaining the content WordPress has a simpler interface and is easier to use.
 And because it’s so prevalent on the web, many have likely used it before (plus it’s simple), making training staff and updating a breeze.

 Customizability.
 With an open source codebase and an extensive ecosystem of resources, we’re able to customize WordPress to suit the unique needs of our clients.